27 Sep Ultimate Guide to Malawi Africa – Part 2/3

-It was a fun night with lots of drinks so we woke up quite.
+It was a fun night with lots of drinks so we woke up quite late.
 In order to fight the hangover we had some street food at the market in Senga Bay.
 We had to head back to Lilongwe because Andi, one of my friends, had to leave from Malawi back to Germany.
-Owen, our Malawian friend we rented the car from, was waiting for us in Lilongwe already.
+Owen, our Malawian friend we rented the car from, was already waiting for us in Lilongwe.
 He welcomed us with a Braai (BBQ) and even slaughtered a goat for us.
 Slaughtering a goat for someone is a big gesture in the Malawian culture.
 Usually they do that for family parties or for big events.
 Owen was really looking forward to seeing us again and he even invited us to stay at his place.
 Owen is the best example of why they call Malawi “The Warm Heart of Africa”.
-No matter how long you have known someone, almost everyone we met was super welcoming and friendly.
+No matter how long you have known someone, almost all the people we met were super welcoming and friendly.
 I have been travelling Africa a lot and the Malawians are actually my favourite.
 It´s so easy to approach them and to start chatting to them, most of them speak English and even if they don´t speak English they are still extremely kind and happily help you out.

 Unfortunately, with every beautiful thing about Malawi there is also a downside – it is the poorest country in the world.
-You will find lots of the Malawians that haven’t had the chance of receiving a proper education.
-Lots of the people can barely write or calculate.
-Lots of them don´t know their age, the age of their kids or mix these up for example.
-Lots of help is needed for everyone.
-Kid’s don´t have proper footballs to play with and don´t have money to buy clothing and food.
+You will find many of the Malawians that haven’t had the chance of receiving a proper education.
+Many of the people can barely write or calculate, don´t know their age, the age of their kids or mix these up for example.

 Day 12 – Lilongwe Malawi

 This day was spent driving around, a bit of shopping for the upcoming days and dropping off one of the Andi´s at the airport.
 We also had to make a plan of where to go the following day.
-We had 9 more days to spend but Andi and I had to leave for Zambia at some point.
+We had 9 more days to spend but the other Andi and I had to leave for Zambia at some point.
 Our return flight was booked for Lusaka.
 When we started planning our trip we had this idea of traveling Malawi and parts of Zambia and that´s why we booked the return flight from Lusaka.
 Now we realised we still hadn´t seen a lot from Malawi and actually enjoyed traveling this country.
-In a last minute decision we changed our flights to Lilongwe in order to spend 3 entire weeks in Malawi.
+In a last minute decision we changed our flights from Lusaka to Lilongwe in order to spend 3 entire weeks in Malawi.
 Advised by friends we decided to go to “Kande Beach” in the north of Malawi the next day.
-What we had done the previous days was going to a lodge we found on the internet or we were recommended by friends without making a booking upfront.
-The previous days it had always worked out like that as most of the lodges had space and weren’t fully booked.

 Day 13 – Kande Beach Malawi